-At Banner, our long-standing guiding principle is to do the right thing.
-That guides us while implementing our strategic priorities and maintaining a moderate risk profile.
-Of equal importance is the community spirit upon which our company was founded as a small thrift in 1890.
+At Banner, our long-standing guiding principle is to Do the Right Thing.
+That guides us as we implement our strategic priorities and maintain a moderate risk profile.
+Of equal importance is the community spirit upon which our Company was founded as a small thrift in 1890.
 We place a high value on being actively involved in the communities we serve.

-As climate-related risks and opportunities present themselves, we apply these priorities to help our clients reach their financial goals.
-For example, we have reacted to various climate-related emergencies and natural disasters by offering our Community Cares loan.
-This interest free, zero-fee personal loan offers emergency financing options to assist community members with immediate basic needs.
-Going forward, we anticipate exploring additional opportunities to provide financing of climate-related investments, green technologies and emissions efficient projects.
+As climate-related risks and opportunities present themselves, we apply these principles to assist our clients in reaching their financial goals.
+For example, we have responded to various climate-related emergencies and natural disasters by offering our Community Cares loan.
+This interest-free, zero-fee personal loan offers emergency financing options to assist community members with immediate basic needs.
+We have a long tradition of supporting clients in a wide range of industries, including those pursuing environmentally responsible projects.
+We are dedicated to continuing to explore opportunities to finance climate-related investments, green technologies, and emissions efficiency projects in support of the communities and clients we serve.

 Internally, we continue to seek enhancements to our climate risk management approach to assist in mitigating physical and transition risks as well as reducing overall GHG emissions.
 This effort is championed by our Climate Risk Working Group.
-Among the group's 2024 responsibilities is overseeing the completion of several high-priority projects that are strategically designed to help us prepare for impending climate risk management regulatory requirements.
-Additionally, the group primarily focuses on continually improving our 1) capabilities in greenhouse gas reporting, 2) management, 3) approach to environmental stewardship and 4) community value.
+In 2024, the group filled a critical role in overseeing the completion of several projects strategically designed to ensure readiness for new climate risk management regulations, enhance our climate risk disclosure suite, and strengthen the integration of climate risk management within the enterprise risk management framework.
+In 2025, the group remains pivotal to advancing the program, building on the groundwork laid in 2024 through the deployment and enhancement of assessment tools.